 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=14230|

-Exporting not only provides firms with profit opportunities, but can also provide for risk diversification if demand is imperfectly correlated across countries.
-This paper shows that the correlation pattern of demand shocks across countries constitutes a hitherto unexplored source of comparative advantage that shapes trade flows and persists even if financial markets are complete.
-With exporters making market- specific choices under uncertainty, countries whose shocks are riskier, in the sense that they contribute more to aggregate volatility, are less attractive destinations for both investment and exports.
-A gravity-type regression lends support to the hypothesis that, conditional on trade costs and market size, exporters sell smaller quantities in riskier destinations.
-I develop a general equilibrium trade model, with risk-averse investors and complete asset markets, which rationalizes this novel fact.
-A counterfactual experiment shows that risk-based comparative advantage accounts for 4.6% of global trade.
-Country-level exports would grow by -13% to +10% if all diversification opportunities were eliminated, entailing welfare losses in the range of .4% to 16%.
+Exporting not only provides firms with profit opportunities, but can also provide for risk diversification if is demand is stochastic and shocks are imperfectly correlated across countries.
+I develop a general equilibrium trade model, with risk-averse investors and complete asset markets, to show that the correlation pattern of demand shocks across countries constitutes a hitherto unexplored source of comparative advantage that shapes trade flows and persists even if financial markets are complete.
+The model yields a risk-augmented gravity equation, predicting that, conditional on trade costs and market size, exporters sell smaller quantities to countries whose shocks contribute more to aggregate volatility.
+I estimate the risk-augmented gravity equation using thirty years of data on trade flows and find support for the model's prediction.
+A counterfactual experiment shows that demand-risk-based comparative advantage accounts for 4.6% of global trade.